 The short answer is that zinc carnosine is the best available form of zinc for digestive health according to the current research.
 As you’ve alluded to, there are many different forms of zinc.
 Zinc carnosine (ZnC) differs in that the carnosine portion is comprised of the amino acids beta-alanine and histidine.
 Other nutritional supplements containing zinc may be bound to a different molecule (such as zinc gluconate, zinc picolinate, zinc citrate and zinc oxide, to name a few).
 Each of these forms, like all other minerals, differ in their ability to be absorbed by the human body and many have unique applications.
 For example, zinc oxide is commonly found as a topical ingredient for eczema and/or sun protection, whereas other forms are used for oral administration.

 With this in mind, ZnC is the specific combination that has been studied heavily for its gastroprotective capabilities and its potential as a gastric ulcer treatment.
 In fact, ZnC has shown clinical application as an anti-ulcer drug for quite some time now in Japan.
-One study demonstrated that ZnC exhibits anti-ulcer healing abilities after 4-8 weeks of treatment (as high as 72% of subjects achieving “remarkable improvement”) (1).
+One study demonstrated that ZnC exhibits anti-ulcer healing abilities after four to eight weeks of treatment (as high as 72% of subjects achieving “remarkable improvement”) (1).
 Another study showed that co-administration of ZnC with indomethacin (a Non-Steroidal Anti-Inflammatory Drug [NSAID]) decreased the subsequent gut permeability associated with NSAID use in humans when given alone.
 Rat studies confirm these findings, too (2).

 The mechanism of action for ZnC appears quite complex and multi-targeted.
 L-carnosine on its own prevents gastric epithelial injury by inhibiting DNA fragmentation (3), whereaszinc and carnosine together act as an anti-oxidant, inducing the expression of Heat Shock Protein 72 (HSP72) and inhibiting Nuclear Factor kB (NF-kB) in the colonic mucosa (4) – all of which have cytoprotective effects on digestive organs.
 ZnC also acts to restore glutathione levels in injured gastric mucosa and inhibit proinflammatory cytokine production (such as Tumor Necrosis Factor-alpha [TNF-a]).